 If one's own identity is solidified, the basis for intimacy is created.
 Only those who know themselves are also clear about their needs and know what they want from a partnership.
 But in increasingly fast-moving times, maintaining a consistent relationship is not always easy.
 Career and mobility have a higher value than ever before and partnerships but also friendships are quickly on the back burner.

 An exclusivity arises, as Erikson calls it.
 Basically, he means nothing other than isolation.
-The task you have to accomplish at this stage is to accept this contradiction and move it to the background.
-Only then will you be ready to fully open up and enter into a serious and long-term relationship.
+The task you have to master at this stage is to overcome this contradiction. accept and move into the background.
+Only then are you ready to fully open up and enter into a serious and long-term relationship.
 The sticking points at this stage are the following:

 When children are born from love, you have arrived at the seventh level.
 You are now responsible for your offspring.